IronLanguages/codeplex/IronPython_Main/Doc/dotnet-integration.rst

 To support these two different views, IronPython creates a pair of objects, a Python exception object and a .NET exception object, where the Python type and the .NET exception type have a unique one-to-one mapping as defined in the table below.
 Both objects know about each other.
 The .NET exception object is the one that actually gets thrown by the IronPython runtime when Python code executes a `raise` statement.
-As a result, when Python code uses the `except` keyword to catch the Python exception, the Python exception object is used.
+When Python code uses the `except` keyword to catch the Python exception, the Python exception object is used.
 However, if the exception is caught by C# (for example) code that called the Python code, then the C# code naturally catches the .NET exception object.